 This interview is taken from an episode of the Spend Culture Stories podcast.
-In this episode, John Evans, the CEO of Procureability joins us to discuss how high growth companies can develop a procurement strategy for the first time to properly track and manage maverick and non-compliant spending and to transition into a more mature Spend Culture.
+John Evans, the CEO of Procureability joins us to discuss how high growth companies can develop a procurement strategy for the first time to properly track and manage maverick and non-compliant spending and to transition into a more mature Spend Culture.

 John Evans has worked in the procurement and supply chain space for more than 20 years—including senior positions with McDonnell Douglas and A.T.
 Kearney—before co-founding ProcureAbility as CEO in 1996 (formerly known as Denali Advisory, Talent, Recruiting, and Intelligence).
 John has advised dozens of Global 1000 companies in the U.S., Europe, and Asia/Pacific.
 He focuses exclusively on strategic procurement and supply chain solutions and has led engagements relating to Supply Chain and Procurement Transformation, Strategic Sourcing, Supplier Management and Development, Supply Chain Strategy, and Logistics Optimization.
 John has a bachelor’s degree in Industrial Engineering from Georgia Tech and an MBA from Pepperdine University.
 John Evans named as a Pros to Know by Supply & Demand Chain Executive.